-Bayahibe Village has over 20 residential units and is divided into 5 different areas, less than 150 meters faraway from each other and from the main lobby, which provides many services to the guests and offers an authentic and amazing Caribbean experience, enhancing the territory and supporting local business.
+Bayahibe Village Inn offers accomodations in different areas but all of them are less than 150 meters faraway from each other and from the main lobby, which provides many services to the guests and offers an authentic and amazing Caribbean experience, enhancing the territory and supporting local business.

 CONCETP AND PHILOSOPHY